 AMG Superalloys UK Limited is a leading provider of speciality metals, alloys and materials.
 The company manufactures, among other products, chromium metal, aluminium powders and cerium oxide based glass polishing powders.

-AMG Aluminum UK Limited is a world-leading provider of master alloys and grain refiners for the aluminium industry.
+AMG Aluminum UK Limited is a world-leading provider of grain refiners and master alloys for the aluminium industry.

 Both UK subsidiaries are sourcing raw materials, products and services globally.